The Convention on the Rights of the Child

 (e) Exposure to domestic violence;

-in solitary confinement, isolation or humiliating or degrading conditions of detention; and
+(f) Placement in solitary confinement, isolation or humiliating or degrading conditions of detention; and

 (g) Psychological bullying and hazing by adults or other children, including via information and communication technologies (ICTs) such as mobile phones and the Internet (known as “cyberbullying”).